Pope98/Android-Java-Kotlin/README.md

 If you click on a photo, a selected photo will be fitted in a new window.

 !!
 If program doesn't run, try creating a new folder 'images' in project directory dogs1.
+Requirements to run this program : java jdk

 Made by Povilas Petrauskas 2018-09-19